Activating your Accommodations

 Exceptional bookings are not guaranteed.

-Book these tests with the Accommodated Test Centre for the same time the class is writing, following all of The Test Centre’s guidelines.
+Book these evaluations with the Test Centre for the same date, time, and length the class is writing, following all of The Test Centre’s guidelines.
+The portal will automatically add your accommodations.

-If there is a scheduling conflict between your exam and your accommodations, or between multiple accommodated exams, work with your instructors to agree on a new date/time.
+If there is a scheduling conflict between your exam and your accommodations, or between multiple accommodated exams, work with your instructors to agree on a new date/time ASAP.
 Email your instructors detailing the issue and discuss options for new writing dates/times.

 Once you have confirmed the new writing time with your instructor, book your test on the AAS Student Portal.